Pathoschild/smapi-mod-dump/source/Custom Tracker/readme.md

 TrackPanningSpots | **true**, false | When set to true, this mod will track panning spots, i.e. the glowing spots in water where the Copper Pan tool can be used.
 TrackSpringOnions | true, **false** | When set to true, this mod will track harvestable spring onions.
 This is false by default because the original tracker  doesn't target them.
 TrackBerryBushes | true, **false** | When set to true, this mod will track harvestable salmonberry and blackberry bushes.
 This is false by default because the original tracker doesn't target them.
+TrackWalnutBushes | true, **false** | When set to true, this mod will track harvestable walnut bushes.
+This is false by default because the original tracker doesn't target them; it may also spoil some hidden content.
 OtherTrackedObjects | A list of object IDs or names (default **[]**) | A list of additional object IDs (a.k.a. parent sheet index) and/or object names to track.
 These should be separated by commas, and names should be in quotation marks.
 Example: `[599, "quality sprinkler", 645]`